shaneholloman/open-source-stack/README.md

 2. Clone the repository.
 3. Change the package name in `package.json`.
 4. Change the `open-source-stack` dependency in your test-apps to your name
+5. Change the `open-source-stack` folder name in packages to your package name
-5. Install the dependencies with `npm install`.
+6. Install the dependencies with `npm install`.
-6. Change the `repository`, `bugs`, and `homepage` fields in `package.json` to your github repo.
+7. Change the `repository`, `bugs`, and `homepage` fields in `package.json` to your github repo.
-7. Change the license if required.
+8. Change the license if required.
-8. Add the NPM_TOKEN secret to your GitHub repository.
+9. Add the NPM_TOKEN secret to your GitHub repository.
+10. Allow GitHub Actions to create and approve pull requests.
+(Settings -> Actions -> Workflow permissions)
-9. Start coding!
+11. Start coding!

 ## Scripts

-- `npm run build` - Build the package.
+- `pnpm run build` - Build the package(s).
-- `npm run test` - Run the tests.
+- `pnpm run test` - Run the tests.
-- `npm run lint` - Lint the code.
+- `pnpm run check` - Lint the code.
-- `npm run dev` - Start the package and ESM test app in watch mode for development.
+- `pnpm run dev` - Start the package(s) and ESM/CJS test app in watch mode for development.
-- `npm run dev:cjs` - Start the package and CJS test app in watch mode for development.